skagankose/urban/README.md

 To do list

+- Add ability to edit and vote comments, and subcomments
-- Add photos&videos to entries
+- Add photos to entries&profiles
+- Add password change mechanism
 - Configure settings to sent email for registration and sign ups
 - Use redux for registration
-- Add ability to write comments to entries
-- Add password change mechanism